sanjayvjacob/currency-converter-react/README.md

 Hence,

 - when using http app is responding but api not working
-- when using htttps app is not responding at all
+- when using https app is not responding at all